FrancoAguzzi/FrancoAguzzi/README.md

 Finclass
 </a> 📊 (which is a Netflix-like platform with hundreds of thousands of users) and am the Co-Founder of <a href="https://blockful.io/" style="margin-right: 20px">
 Blockful.io
-</a> 👨🏼‍💻 and Software Developer of <a href="https://namehashlabs.org/" style="margin-right: 20px">
-NameHash Labs
-</a>, which are both boosting the Web3 eco-system as <a href="https://snapshot.org/#/ens.eth/proposal/0x6ba81cd2997288cc49ae1b95921ec8f107e8ffb9733321d53d488e2b30710b86" style="margin-right: 20px">
+</a> 👨🏼‍💻, which is boosting the Web3 eco-system 🌎
-ENS Service Providers
-</a> 🌎

-Also, I've won two National Ethereum Hackathons! 🏆🌟
+Also, I've won three National Ethereum Hackathons and one Global one! 🏆🌟 Speaking in Hackathons, I won the bronze medal of the first Sam Altman's Brazilian Hackathon with my own idea 🌱
 <br>
 <br>
 <br>